You will learn

 By adding a conditional split within a post-purchase flow, you can increase your engagement with customers the first time they buy while also nurturing your repeat customers strategically based on where they are at in their lifecycle with you.

-Browse abandonment
+Browse abandonmentBrowse abandonment

-There are two key types of visitors to your website: those know exactly what they want when they get there, and those who are there to browse.
+There are 2 key types of visitors to your website: those know exactly what they want when they get there, and those who are there to browse.
 Targeting your site visitors with the right messaging based on their browsing behavior can yield high returns.

 Those who only visited a single product page may have arrived through a direct search or otherwise knew how to land right where they wanted — your follow-up should focus mainly on that specific item, with the goal to get that shopper to come back and buy it (or a similar recommended item).

-Those who viewed over four items, on the other hand, may be window shopping.
+Those who viewed over 4 items, on the other hand, may be window shopping.
 Don't focus as much on the most recently viewed individual item, but use this as a chance to promote your most popular items, show more of a specific collection, or provide social proof for why this shopper should come back and take a second look at your store.
 The stakes are higher to spark interest in what you have to offer more broadly, as the visitor hasn't indicated they know exactly what they want.

-If you create a browse abandonment series and add a conditional split to target these two primary types of visitors, you can put your data to work early to drive deeper engagement starting with the very first page view.
+If you create a browse abandonment series and add a conditional split to target these 2 primary types of visitors, you can put your data to work early to drive deeper engagement starting with the very first page view.

 Additional resources